Is the GCEEF a replacement to a Bachelor’s Degree in Electrical Engineering?

 Yes, but you need to be comfortably familiar with the concepts taught in that course.
 Remember, the grade in your prerequisite course(s) will be reviewed as part of your application material to the GCEEF.

 I still need to take one of the prerequisite courses in the Summer quarter.
-Since the GCEEF deadline is July 1st, do I have to wait till next year to apply?
+Since the GCEEF deadline is at the beginning of July, do I have to wait till next year to apply?

 Will my work experience take the place of any of the prerequisites?